 Source: Baked Vada

-There is no South Indian celebration that doesn’t feature Vada and now you can enjoy them baked, not fried, for a lighter option.
+No South Indian celebration doesn’t feature Vada and now you can enjoy them baked, not fried, for a lighter option.
 These Baked Vada by Tina Dawson are crispy, crunchy, and delicious.
-Plus, baking your vada makes the clean up much easier and the dish much healthier.
+Plus, baking your vada makes the cleanup much easier and the dish much healthier.

 3. Mushroom Paniyaram: Indian Steamed Savory Cakes